24 hours customer service +9779849693351

 Niwas La Pass (5000m):

-Connects Chharka Bhot to the inner Dolpo region, flanked by steep rock walls and wide alpine meadows.
+• Lies on the section between Chharka Bhot (Upper Dolpo), flanked by steep rock walls and wide alpine meadows, and Sangda (Mustang).

 Numa La Pass (5318m):